idno/known/docs/developers/languages/index.md

 ## Adding a translation for a language

-It is possible to add single strings, one by one, for the current language, however the easiest way to register multiple strings is to extend ```Idno/Core/Translation``` for each language you want to translate, and then implement it's ```getStrings()``` method.
+It is possible to add single strings, one by one, for the current language, however the easiest way to register multiple strings is to extend ```Idno/Core/Translation``` for each language you want to translate, and then implement its ```getStrings()``` method.

 It is then possible to add them all at once for each language (this way, Known will automatically select the appropriate translation for the loaded language).